Culture of Mozambique: Religion and education

 Most of the people in Mozambique practice native beliefs and are Christians, mostly Roman Catholics and some Protestants.
 Christianity is a Portuguese influence.
 A few Muslims (mostly Arabs and Blacks in northern part of the country), Buddhists (mostly Mahayana and Chinese), and Hindus (virtually Indian and Pakistani) are also important.

 Only 1/3 of Mozambicans over the age of 15 are able to read and write.
 Primary education in Mozambique is free.
 However, secondary education is not free.
 At the end of 1995, about 60% of primary school aged children attended Primary School.
-A very small percentage of these students, about 7%, move onto secondary school.
+A small percentage of these students, about 7%, move onto secondary school.

 At the end of the 1995 calendar year, there were approximately seven thousand students that attended one of the three higher level institutions.

 Media

 Arts

-The music of Mozambique can serve many purposes, ranging from religious expression to traditional ceremonies.
+The music of Mozambique can serve multiple purposes, ranging from religious expression to traditional ceremonies.
 Musical instruments are usually handmade.
 Some of the instruments used in Mozambican musical expression include drums made of wood and animal skin; the lupembe, a woodwind instrument made from animal horns or wood; and the marimba, which is a kind of xylophone native to Mozambique.
 The marimba is a popular instrument with the Chopi of the south central coast who are famous for their musical skill and dance.
 Some would say that Mozambique's music is similar to reggae and West Indian calypso.
 Other music types are popular in Mozambique like marrabenta, and other Lusophone music forms like fado, samba, bossa nova, and maxixe (with origins from Maxixe and Kizomba).

 The Makonde are renowned for their wood carving and elaborate masks that are commonly used in ritual dances.
 There are two different kinds of wood carvings.
 Shetani (evil spirits), which are mostly carved in heavy ebony, tall, and elegantly curved with symbols and nonrepresentational faces.
 The ujamaa are totem-type carvings which illustrate lifelike faces of people and various figures.
-These sculptures are usually referred to as “family trees” because they tell stories of many generations.
+These sculptures are usually referred to as “family trees” because they tell stories of multiple generations.

 During the last years of the colonial period, Mozambican art reflected the oppression by the colonial power, and became symbol of the resistance.
 After independence in 1975, the modern art came into a new phase.
 The two best known and most influential contemporary Mozambican artists are the painter Malangatana Ngwenya and the sculptor Alberto Chissano.
 Also a lot of the post-independence art during the 1980s and 1990s reflect the political struggle, civil war, suffering, starvation, and struggle.

 Dances are usually intricate, highly developed traditions throughout Mozambique.
-There are many different kinds of dances from tribe to tribe which are usually ritualistic in nature.
+There are different kinds of dances from tribe to tribe which are usually ritualistic in nature.
 The Chopi, for instance, act out battles dressed in animal skins.
 The men of Makua dress in colourful outfits and masks while dancing on stilts around the village for hours.
 Groups of women in the northern part of the country perform a traditional dance called tufo, to celebrate Islamic holidays.